 First, we must pray in spirit, pray sincerely and say true things that come from our hearts.

 We all know that God is faithful.
 With God, there is no treachery, no hypocrisy and no lies.
 God is sincere with each and every one of us.
 God also hopes that we will pray sincerely and honestly to Him.
 This is just as Jesus said: “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
 Therefore, when we pray, we should speak frankly to God.
 If we are weak, we should say that we are weak.
 Whatever thoughts, ideas, pain, difficulties, or things that we have done which are not in accordance with God’s intentions, we should completely open up our hearts and tell God about them.
 There are some words and some matters that we would feel embarrassed to admit to other people.
 However, we cannot hide these things from God.
 We must open up our hearts to God and tell God about them honestly.
-When God sees that our hearts are wide open to Him and that we are not concealing anything from Him and furthermore, we are saying things that come straight from our hearts and that we are speaking very honestly to God, God will guide us to understanding His intentions and understanding all aspects of.
+When God sees that our hearts are wide open to Him and that we are not concealing anything from Him and furthermore, we are saying things that come straight from our hearts and that we are speaking very honestly to God, God will guide us to understanding His intentions and understanding all aspects of the truth.
 This will give us a path to walk.

 Additionally, when we pray, we must quiet ourselves before God.
 We must pray to God with a concentrated heart.
 We must not be half-hearted or have words without a heart.
 When we speak with our parents, we are able to respect them.
 Our attitude toward them is sincere.
 Is it not because they are our elders and have raised us?
 God created us, bestowed life upon us, provided us with everything we need to live and He has bestowed the truth upon us.
 Shouldn’t it then be even more important that we pray to God with a reverent heart?
 Regardless of what we pray to God about, we must have a devout heart and seek God’s intentions and tell Him with honesty about our own thoughts, difficulties and we should patiently wait for God’s time.
 Only in this way will we obtain God’s enlightenment and guidance, and understand His intentions.
 Then our difficulties will be resolved in time.